fingerthief/minimal-chat/README.md

 - Make sure you have a stable internet connection.
 - Verify that your API keys are correct and have the necessary permissions.
-- Clear your browser cache and reload the app.
+- As a **LAST STEP** Clear your browser cache and reload the app.
+  - This also clears all of your saved configured settings.
+You should never really need to do this, but weirder things have happened.
 - If the issue persists, please report it using the [issue tracker](https://github.com/fingerthief/minimal-chat/issues).

 ## **Future Plans**